 After enrolling, you will gain access to a Student Portal where you will find important information such as guidelines for setting up your at-home class space and links to your Zoom classes.

-Please click below to complete an Enrollment Application for Fall 2020!
+Please click below to complete an Enrollment Application for Winter/Spring 2021!

 Financial Aid Eligibility Guidelines

 |Household Size||2020 HHS Poverty Guidelines|